san-bil/pyena/README.md

 	* takes a (sub)list of jobs from a session object, obtainable using `get_matador_session_job_list()`, and returns the entire results-structure from each job.

 ####Future features
-###### Cross-domain node pools
-We are currently working on extending support to more advanced use-cases like cross-domain pools of compute nodes.
-This would entail the ability to tie together a pool of compute nodes such as:
-* your spare laptop sitting at home
-* your departmental cluster
-* some Amazon EC2 instances
-* your parents Pentium 3 in the attic

-and submit jobs to all of them (provided they have Matlab installed with valid licenses, of course).

 ###### Octave/Julia support
 We're not sure how easy this would be to do, as we only have tangential experience with Octave, and next-to-none with Julia.
-The main difficulty would be porting sbmat_core, especially the reflection/ utility functions.
+The main difficulty would be porting sbmat_core, especially the functions making extensive use of reflection.
 We'll see.